BuyAnotherCouch/Credit_Risk_Analysis/README.md

 ## Overview

-The purpose of this project is to user machine learning to predict credit risk.
+The purpose of this project is to use machine learning to predict credit risk.
 To achieve this, we will be using the following six machine learning models:

 - Oversampling (Random Oversampler and SMOTE)
 - Undersampling (Cluster Centroids)